kensonhui/TallyMe/README.md

 # TallyMe

-Tally Me serves an area where teams can vote and communicate their ideas.
+Tally Me serves an area where teams can vote and communicate their ideas in real-time.
 Hosts can choose who can view the results of each poll, and whether or not the toll stays anonymous.
 Served through an Espress.js, Socket.IO, and React.

 ![image](https://user-images.githubusercontent.com/60726802/129944250-8c35b070-074d-4bb0-ad4f-5650d614cb71.png)